 Remember Rodney King whose beating by police triggered the 1992 Los Angeles riots and who later tried to calm the waters with his plaintive "Can't we all just get along?"

-Wall Street issued its own plea for greater cooperation, too.
-But it played the part of King and the police, since it also delivered the beatdown as well.
+On Monday, Wall Street issued its own plea for greater cooperation, too.
+But it played the roles of both King and the police, since it also delivered the beatdown as well.

-The cudgeling took the form of a warning, which came in the form of the queasiness-inducing, if not totally surprising, news that the Standard & Poors has changed its outlook on U.S. debt to "negative" from "stable."
+The S&P's cudgeling took the form of a warning, the queasiness-inducing, if not totally surprising, news that the Standard & Poors changed its outlook on U.S. debt to "negative" from "stable."

-Here's some of what S&P said in a news release meant to help Washington gain that degree of hyperfocus which Samuel Johnson once said one gets when he knows he's about to be executed in the morning.
+Here's some of what S&P said in a news release meant to help Washington gain that degree of hyperfocus which the great 18th century wit, Samuel Johnson, said one gets when he knows he's about to be executed in the morning.

 "Although we believe these strengths currently outweigh what we consider to be the U.S.'s meaningful economic and fiscal risks and large external debtor position, we now believe that they might not fully offset the credit risks over the next two years at the 'AAA' level," said Standard & Poor's credit analyst Nikola G. Swann.